Education

 How is the region performing?

-In 2021, 7% of preschoolers in the Mid-Hudson Valley region received special education services, higher than the state (excluding NYC) rate of 6%.
-Among the counties of the Mid-Hudson Valley, Dutchess, County had the highest rate of 3 to 5 year olds receiving special education services in 2021 at 8%, followed by Greene, Putnam and Ulster at 7%.
-Columbia had the lowest rate at 5%.
-All counties expect Columbia saw their rates increase between 1 and 3 percentage points from 2000 through 2021.
-Columbia County decreased 1 percentage point.
+In 2023, 7% of preschoolers in the Mid-Hudson Valley region received special education services, less than the state (excluding NYC) rate of 25%.
+Among the counties of the Mid-Hudson Valley, Putnam and Ulster had the highest rate of 3- to 5-year-olds receiving special education services in 2023, at 9%, followed by Dutchess at 8%.
+Columbia had the lowest rate, at 4%.
+Since 2010, Putnam had the highest rate of increase at 3 percentage points, followed by Orange, Sullivan, and Ulster, all of which experienced smaller increases since 2010.
+Columbia, and Greene experienced decreased rates of 2.3 and 2.5 percentage points, respectively.

 Notes about the data